Upper-Division Writing Courses

 The Center for Excellence in Writing and Communication

-Opened in 2012 and affiliated with the CWC, the CEWC provides a range of writing skills development opportunities for students.
+Opened in 2012 and affiliated with the CWCC, the CEWC provides a range of writing skills development opportunities for students.
 We recommend that you make the existence of such services known to your students on your course syllabi.
 CEWC staff offer workshops for faculty and instructors, and staff can also arrange to visit your class to present to your students.

-The mission of the CEI at UCI is to improve the quality of teaching and learning through pedagogical development for faculty and teaching assistants, to promote the use of innovative teaching techniques, including the use of instructional technology, and to foster campus-wide conversation about enhancing student learning through innovative teaching.
+The mission of the DTEI at UCI is to improve the quality of teaching and learning through pedagogical development for faculty and teaching assistants, to promote the use of innovative teaching techniques, including the use of instructional technology, and to foster campus-wide conversation about enhancing student learning through innovative teaching.

 Writing Across the Curriculum Clearinghouse